 Why so defensive, Marcus?

-As a Millennial myself, perhaps I’m too biased to admit it’s our generation’s fault for listening to a country that sold us ad nauseam about the benefits and returns of a college education for 18 years of our lives, and that same country expects us to spend the next 20-40 years of our lives, quite literally, paying trillions of dollars of debt for their lie.
+As a Millennial myself, perhaps I’m too biased to admit it’s our generation’s fault for listening to a country that sold us on the benefits and returns of a college education for 18 years of our lives?
+Thus, I cannot divorce my bias or irritability with that same country for expecting our generation to spend the next 20-40 years of our lives, quite literally, paying trillions of dollars of debt for their lie.

 Debt has been sold to us so aggressively, so loudly, and so often that to imagine living without debt requires myth-busting.” – Dave Ramsey